Get all the latest data for Santiago

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase in Santiago.
+This is not financial or investment advice, because we do not know your budget, financing, taxes, risk level, or personal plans, so you should do your own research before buying.

 Is it smart to buy now in Santiago, or should I wait as of 2026?